 Uncharacteristically South Australian, this unique German settlement retains much of its Germanic culture through their beer and European cuisine.

-We’re so happy we stopped here on our journey home as it was definitely one of the best things to do in the Fleurieu Peninsula!
+We’re so happy we stopped here on our journey home as it was definitely one of the most amazing things to do north of the Fleurieu Peninsula!